A Grid-based Method for Removing Overlaps of Dimensionality Reduction Scatterplot Layouts: Method

-Algorithm~\ref{alg:dgrid} puts all these pieces together, showing the overall process adopted by our approach to assigning a projection to a grid.
-The function \textsc{Split}$_y(\mathcal{P}, k)$ performs the horizontal bisection.
-In this process, $\mathcal{P}$ is sorted according to the $y$-coordinates ($\mathcal{P}$ is viewed as a list), and the first $k$ instances are assigned to $\mathcal{P}_1$ and the remaining to $\mathcal{P}_2$.
-The function \textsc{Split}$_x(\mathcal{P}, k)$ performs the vertical bisection using the same process, but sorting $\mathcal{P}$ according to the $x$-coordinates.
-Notice that since the bisecting process always assigns to the upper and left partitions enough elements to result in a filled grid, spaces are not opened in the interior of the final grid.
-All empty cells are grouped on the bottom-right corner.
+Algorithm~\ref{alg:dgrid} puts all these pieces together.
+Function \textsc{Split}$_y(\mathcal{C}, K)$ performs the horizontal bisection.
+In this process, $\mathcal{C}$ is sorted according to the $y$-coordinates ($\mathcal{C}$ is viewed as a list).
+The first $K$ points are assigned to $\mathcal{C}_1$ and the remaining to $\mathcal{C}_2$.
+The function \textsc{Split}$_x(\mathcal{C}, K)$ performs the vertical bisection using the same process but sorting $\mathcal{C}$ according to the $x$-coordinates.
+Notice that, from an implementation perspective, we use a pre-sorting strategy~\cite{Brown2015kdtree} so that the $x$- and $y$-coordinates are only sorted once.
+Although we have discussed our process as a grid index assignment, the depicted algorithm already transforms such indexes into coordinates, multiplying the indexes by the maximum glyphs bounding box $(w_{max}, h_{max})$.

-A different interpretation of this binary partition method is to consider it a translation process that removes void spaces so that the distribution of the projected points on the vertical and horizontal directions is as uniform as possible and follows the grid dimensions, that is, the desired number of rows and columns.
-Since translation is a rigid transformation that preserves relative distances, in the worst case scenario half of the distance relationships are fully kept when a projection is bisected.
-Typically, more than that is preserved, so that the geometry of $\mathcal{P}$ is preserved, up to an extent, by $\mathcal{G}$, and, consequently, the produced grid preserves the distances relationships in $\mathcal{D}$.